zakzc/mypersonalpage/README.md

 	2. <del>Make the cards using css only
 	3. Make a card with image and contents on hover <---- HERE NOW
 	4. Solve the image import for svgs.
-	5. Make the svg's gray to follow the project colors.
+	5. <del>Make the svg's gray to follow the project colors.
 Choose tone of gray.
 - Display the images dynamically into React from data in the json file <---- HERE NOW

 #### Refactoring stage